Why Healthcare Organizations Should Keep Track of PHI

 Deciding what is and is not PHI for this inventory build requires expertise and a significant investment in time and resources, as does deciding if the measures in place adequately protect that data.

 To complete a HIPAA Security Risk Assessment (SRA) using ClearDATA Assess, you first fill in the ePHI Inventory with the built-in feature that displays the information required to measure the risk of each asset.
 This helps you and our risk assessment team document where sensitive information exists within your organization and determine the level of risk associated with it.
-When an ePHI asset and its details are added into the inventory, each asset is then given a risk score, included as a component in the risk assessment.
+When you log an ePHI asset and its details into the inventory, each asset is then given a risk score, included as a component in the risk assessment.
 All assets documented in the inventory will remain saved in the Assess portal so you can access it when you need to, whether for next year’s SRA or for auditing purposes.

 Beyond creating an ePHI inventory and identifying risks and vulnerabilities, Assess software also helps you manage and remediate identified risks—all through one portal.
 Our team of experienced professionals creates your custom Risk Management Plan, displayed through an interactive and intuitive dashboard where your team can assign tasks and timelines to track progress against remediating identified risks.
 Your Risk Management Plan portal screens can also be shared with auditors, should the need arise.